Consider the good you can do; rather than the bad you cannot undo.

 Pick one specific thing.

-Example: I want to forgive myself for getting and saying hurtful things to my brother.
+Example: I want to forgive myself for getting angry and saying hurtful things to my brother.

 Step 2.
-I want to release the feelings of:
+Current Unhappy Feelings: I want to release the feelings of:

-List benefits which will come to you as you become able to forgive yourself.
+List the benefits which will come to you as you become able to forgive yourself for the situation.
 The benefits can include being free of the feelings you listed in Step 2, and feeling their opposite.
 Benefits can also include being able to create better relationships, getting a better job, having more money, etc., depending on what is relevant to what it is you are forgiving yourself for.

-Examples; feel happier, be free, be more relaxed and so on.
+Examples; peace, freedom, feel happier, more relaxed and so on.

-Step 4.
-I forgive myself and I accept the peace and freedom which forgiveness brings.
+I forgive Janet and I accept the peace and freedom which forgiveness brings.

 Of course none of this excludes making amends or apologizing where this is feasible and would be helpful; as long as doing so is not going to cause the others involved more pain.
-If you give it some thought and feel into what is right you will soon get some ideas as to what to do.
+Also it is best to do some Self Forgiveness Work (as above) before trying to make amends, so that it is genuine and not a form of self punishment.
+If you give it some thought as to what is right you will soon get some ideas as to what to do.
 If it is not possible to make amends; then live your life as best you can.
 Consider the good you can do; rather than the bad you cannot undo.

 Written by: William Fergus Martin